Myths and Misconceptions about the Mediterranean Diet

 Misconceptions about Cheese and Dairy Products in the Mediterranean Diet are prevalent.
 Contrary to popular belief, the diet does not completely eliminate dairy.
 In moderation, dairy can be a part of a balanced Mediterranean diet.
 Cheese and yogurt, rich in probiotics and protein, are commonly consumed in Mediterranean countries.

-See also Lifestyle Factors and the Mediterranean Diet
+See also Achieving a Balanced Macronutrient Profile with the Mediterranean Diet

 Traditional Mediterranean diets incorporate cheese as a source of calcium and other essential nutrients.
 While high-fat cheeses are consumed sparingly, lower-fat options like feta and ricotta are favored.
 These cheeses can add flavor and richness to dishes without compromising the health benefits associated with the Mediterranean diet.